RAPID: Resilience Assessment for Communications right after Emergencies/Disasters (RACE)

 Educational and training activities

 Our work consisted in training a group of 8 undergraduate students mentored by 2 graduate students, to capture LTE Band 8 signals and study their quality in receiving devices in several uncommunicated areas throughout Puerto Rico.
 Initially, two groups of 4 undergraduates and one graduate student were assembled.
 Special attention was given to those areas that have been severely impacted by the hurricanes and lacked ground-based signal coverage.
 The students also learned to use several equipment to monitor the weather conditions and the amount of liquid water content and water vapor at the atmosphere using microwave radiometers operating at 22GHz and 37GHz.
 This was used to estimate the atmospheric attenuation at this frequency and correlate it to signal reception models.
-Later, a group of 5 undergraduates and 2 graduates helped on the simulation of signals in the laboratory.
+Later, a group of 5 undergraduates and 2 graduates helped on the

 Introduction